-MySQL Installer handles the initial configuration of the MySQL server.
+MySQL Installer performs the initial configuration of the MySQL server.
 For example:

 It creates the configuration file (